Rules for pets in parks

 You can walk your dog at these parks in the Darwin region:

-- Casuarina Coastal Reserve - signs indicate leash and leash-free areas
+- Casuarina Coastal Reserve - signs show leash and leash-free areas

 Alice Springs region

-You can walk your dog at Owen Springs Reserve.
-Dogs are allowed south of the Waterhouse Range only and must be under control.
+You can visit with your dog at Owen Springs Reserve.
+Dogs are allowed south of the Waterhouse Range and may camp with you at Redbank Waterhole campground.

-If you have a disability you do not need a permit to bring an assistance animal including a guide or hearing dog into a park or reserve.
+If you have a disability, you do not need a permit to bring an assistance animal into a park.

-Dogs may be used in hunting reserves during hunting season only.
+With a permit to hunt, dogs may be used in hunting reserves during the declared hunting season.

 You should keep dogs on a leash when you are not hunting.